The Out-of-Distribution Problem in Explainability and Search Methods for Feature Importance Explanations: Explanation Methods and Experiments

-\textbf{Data.} We compare the above explanation methods on six benchmark text classification datasets.
-Five are shared with the ERASER dataset suite \cite{deyoung_eraser_2019}: SNLI \cite{bowman_large_2015}, BoolQ \cite{clark-etal-2019-boolq}, Evidence Inference \cite{lehman-etal-2019-inferring}, FEVER \cite{thorne-etal-2018-fever}, and MultiRC \cite{khashabi-etal-2018-looking}.
-Additionally, we include SST-2 \cite{socher-etal-2013-recursive} due to the availability of short sentences in this dataset, which allows us to compare with exhaustive search.
-One important distinction among these datasets is that the BoolQ, FEVER, MultiRC, and Evidence Inference data points include both a \emph{query} and an accompanying \emph{document}.
-The query is typically critical information that indicates how the model should process the document, and therefore we never \texttt{Replace} query tokens at any time.
-Note that we also never replace special tokens, such as the CLS token in BERT whose final representation is used for classification.
-In our experiments, we use 500 test points from each dataset to compare methods, selecting the shortest sequences in the test set for SST-2.
-See Table~\ref{tab:dataset_statistics} in Appendix~\ref{app:additional_results} for dataset statistics, including average sequence length.
+\textbf{Data.} We compare the above explanation methods on six benchmark text classification datasets: SNLI \cite{bowman_large_2015}, BoolQ \cite{clark-etal-2019-boolq}, Evidence Inference \cite{lehman-etal-2019-inferring}, FEVER \cite{thorne-etal-2018-fever}, MultiRC \cite{khashabi-etal-2018-looking}, and SST-2 \cite{socher-etal-2013-recursive}.
+One important distinction among these datasets is that BoolQ, FEVER, MultiRC, and Evidence Inference data points include both a \emph{query} and an accompanying \emph{document}.
+The query is typically critical information indicating how the model should process the document, and therefore we never replace query tokens.
+We use 500 test points from each dataset to compare methods.
+See Table~\ref{tab:dataset_statistics} in the Supplement for dataset statistics, including average sequence length.

-\textbf{Models.} We train ten seeds of BERT-Base models on each dataset \cite{devlin_bert_2019}, which we term the Standard models (input preprocessing and training hyperparameter details given in Appendix~\ref{app:method_details}).
-Additionally, for each dataset we train another ten Counterfactual-Trained (CT) models using the Attention Mask \texttt{Replace} function, following the approach outlined in Sec.~\ref{sec:ood_argument}.
+\textbf{Models.} We train ten seeds of BERT-Base models on each dataset \cite{devlin_bert_2019}, which we term Standard models.
+For each dataset we train another ten Counterfactual-Trained (CT) models using the Attention Mask \texttt{Replace} function, following the approach outlined in Sec.~\ref{sec:ood_argument} (further details in Supplement).

-\textbf{Compute Budget.} By default, we use a \textbf{budget of 1000 forward and backward passes} (counted together) per explanation.
-We also consider a special case of a fixed budget per Suff or Comp score, meaning that compute must be allocated across sparsity levels, which favors salience methods over search methods on the basis that one can easily vary the sparsity of explanations with a salience explanation.
-In this case, we report search methods with a budget of 250 per sparsity level.
+\textbf{Controlling for Compute Budget.} We wish to control for the available compute budget in order to fairly compare explanation methods.
+Some explanations require a single forward and backward pass \cite{simonyan_2013_deep, li2015visualizing}, while others can require hundreds of forward and backward passes \cite{sundararajan_2017_axiomatic} or thousands of forward passes \cite{ribeiro_why_2016}.
+Since this is expensive to perform, we limit each method to a fixed number of forward and backward passes (counted together), typically 1000 in total, to obtain a single explanation.